greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-fallback.html.md

 The log file contains messages that indicate which query optimizer was used.
 If Greenplum Database falls back to the Postgres Planner, a message with `NOTICE` information is added to the log file that indicates the unsupported feature.
 Also, the label `Planner produced plan:` appears before the query in the query execution log message when Greenplum Database falls back to the Postgres optimizer.

-**Note:** You can configure Greenplum Database to display log messages on the psql command line by setting the Greenplum Database server configuration parameter `client_min_messages` to `LOG`.
+> **Note** You can configure Greenplum Database to display log messages on the psql command line by setting the Greenplum Database server configuration parameter `client_min_messages` to `LOG`.
 See the *Greenplum Database Reference Guide* for information about the parameter.

 **Parent topic:** [About GPORCA](../../query/topics/query-piv-optimizer.html)